Stock of the Day

 Investors should be bearish about investing in Genuine Parts for these reasons:

-• The company's debt-to-equity ratio of 0.81 indicates a moderate level of debt, which could pose risks in a rising interest rate environment.
+• The company has a relatively high debt-to-equity ratio of 0.85, which may indicate increased financial risk, especially in a rising interest rate environment.

 3 High-Yielding Stocks To Buy Right Now